 Dr Kate Baddock is the Chair of the NZMA General Practitioner Council.
 She is a General Practitioner in Warkworth and also Deputy Chair of the new Waitemata PHO.
 Dr Baddock gained her medical degree at the University of Otago and currently works as a partner at Kawau Bay Health with five other general practitioners in Warkworth.
 She teaches undergraduate medical students, postgraduate doctors and registrars in General Practice training programmes.
 Dr Baddock considers general practice her ideal job and says the best moments in medicine are when you know you've made a difference.

 Dr James Blackett

-Dr James Blackett is the chair of the NZMA Doctors-in-Training Council, and an orthopaedic trainee in Invercargill.
+Dr James Blackett is the chair of the NZMA Doctors-in-Training Council, and an orthopaedic trainee in Whangarei.
 Dr Blackett gained his medical degree at the University of Otago.
 His ideal job would be working as an orthopaedic surgeon, in mostly revision arthoplasty and paediatrics, in a New Zealand provincial centre.

 Dr Wayne Miles

 Associate Prof Wayne Miles is Clinical Head of Waitemata DHB Research and Knowledge Centre, a rural psychiatrist in Rodney and Clinical Associate Professor Department of Psychological Medicine, Auckland School of Medicine.
 He graduated from Otago Medical School, trained as a psychiatrist (FRANZCP) and as a medical researcher (MD Otago).
 He has had a number of related governance roles including President of the Royal Australian and New Zealand College of Psychiatrists (RANZCP) and Chair of the Council of Medical Colleges in New Zealand.

 Dr Don Simmers